The surprises that can be expelled in a coughing fit

 Wieselthaler believes the answer has to do with fibrinogen, a protein in blood plasma that acts as the “glue” for clots by trapping platelets into a mass.

 The infection that Wieselthaler’s patient had aggravated his heart condition and caused a higher than normal concentration of fibrinogen in the blood.
-The doctor believes that it is possible that the blood that leaked into his airways was particularly rubbery and was able to come out intact after traversing the bumpy path from the bronchi, the trachea to the mouth.
+The doctor believes that it is possible that the blood that leaked into her airway was particularly rubbery and was able to come out intact after traversing the bumpy ride from the bronchi, the trachea, to the mouth.

 Wieselthaler explained that although the patient felt relieved immediately after expelling the thick blood that was blocking his bronchial tubes, for the experts it was a clear sign of the seriousness of the situation.
 The doctors did everything in their power to stop the bleeding but his cardiovascular system was too weak and he died a week later.